 - Launching the applications and loading the recovered data.

-The benefits of relaxing the TRTO must translate to cost savings, as an example by auto-tiering the backup data storage from SSD to spindles.
+The benefits of relaxing TRTO must translate to cost savings, for example, by auto-tiering the backup data storage from SSD to spindles.

 Service-Level Agreement (SLA) Tiers

 Given the changing requirements over time, Retention Periods, TRTO, RTO, and RPO are specified using time tiers.
 This may be referred to as SLA Tiers (SLA is, unfortunately, an overused term).
 For example, an organization may require the following tiers for their MySQL application:

 |<24 hours||5 minutes||1 hour||For running 24 hours, your business application will be operational within minutes, utilizing hourly point-in-time backups.|

 |1-30 days||1 hour||1 hour||For the rest of the month, you want to be able to complete technical recovery within an hour to the nearest hour.|